 Are you in a constant state of anxiety in your romantic relationship?
-Do you both literally and emotionally tiptoe around your partner in case you upset them?
-Well then, you’re probably in a walking-on-eggshells relationship.
+Do you literally and emotionally tiptoe around your partner in case you upset them?
+Well, then, you’re probably in a walking-on-eggshells relationship.
 If you’re not familiar with the phrase, imagine actually walking on eggshells.
 You’re terrified of breaking them, of creating a mess that you will probably have to clean up alone.
-If this is how you’re feeling in your relationship, you’re definitely walking on eggshells.
+If this is how you’ve started feeling in your relationship, you’re definitely walking on eggshells.

 If you’re thinking about the signs of such a relationship and trying to gauge the walking on eggshells meaning, we’re here to help.
 We talked to counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, for tips and tricks on navigating this delicate relationship and taking care of yourself in the process.

 What Does It Mean To Walk On Eggshells In A Relationship?

 We ask Kavita, what does it mean to walk on eggshells with someone?
 She explains, “When you’re overtly and covertly careful around someone because they’re too sensitive, you’re walking on eggshells, meaning you watch your words, how you behave, how you interact, even what you wear, and what you think.